roman-milk/roman-milk.github.io/to-tame-a-slave.md

  "I'll return in a few minutes with some food, and then we can draw you a bath."
 He left then, and I flopped across the incredibly comfortable bed.

  "At least you're not in an actual cage anymore," I sighed, eyes slipping shut.
 I was asleep well before my new owner returned.
-Report_Story #1